MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

 // Filter and reduce paper citation contexts into a single attribute for each paper
 ///////////////////////////////////////////////////////////////////////////////////////
 @reducedPaperCitationContexts =
     SELECT
         PaperId,
         PaperReferenceId,

         // Reduce and the reference context into a list of reference context for each referenced paper SqlArray.Create(ARRAY_AGG(
             "\"" +
             @jsonEscapeString(
                 CitationContext.Length <= @Param_MaximumCitationContextLength ?
 CitationContext :
                     CitationContext.Substring(0, @Param_MaximumCitationContextLength) + "..."
             )  +
             "\"")
             .Take(@Param_MaximumCitationContextPerCitation)) AS CitationContexts
     FROM @paperCitationContexts
     GROUP BY PaperId, PaperReferenceId;

 @reducedPaperCitationContexts =
     SELECT
         PaperId,

         //For each paper, create a map of referenced paper to a string representation of a json object.
         SqlMap.Create(MAP_AGG(PaperReferenceId.ToString(),

             //The json object has the referenced paper id as keys and a list of citation context as values
             @JsonRawAttribute(PaperReferenceId.ToString(), "[" + string.Join(",", CitationContexts) + "]")
         )) AS CitationContexts
     FROM @reducedPaperCitationContexts
     GROUP BY PaperId;

 ///////////////////////////////////////////////////////////////////////////////////////
 // Filter and reduce paper field of study data into a single attribute for each paper
 ///////////////////////////////////////////////////////////////////////////////////////
 @paperFieldsOfStudy =
     SELECT
         @paperFieldsOfStudy.PaperId,
         @paperFieldsOfStudy.FieldOfStudyId,
         @fieldsOfStudy.NormalizedName AS FieldOfStudyName,
         @fieldsOfStudy.DisplayName AS DisplayFieldOfStudyName,
-        @paperFieldsOfStudy.Score
+        @fieldsOfStudy.Rank
     FROM @paperFieldsOfStudy
          INNER JOIN
              @fieldsOfStudy
          ON @paperFieldsOfStudy.FieldOfStudyId == @fieldsOfStudy.FieldOfStudyId;

 @reducedPaperFieldsOfStudy =
     SELECT
         PaperId,

         // Reduce the rows into a string representation of a list fields of study json objects